PipelineMail/Contracts/README.md

 > This repository contains all the contract code of PipeMail.<br>

-*If you want to know about PipeMail, please go [here](https://github.com/PipelineMail/OfficialWebsite).*
+*If you want to know about PipeMail, please click [here](https://github.com/PipelineMail/OfficialWebsite).*

 ***Attention:***